humansconf/humansconf.org/imprint.md

 Visitors of the humansconf.org website can choose to submit their email-address, to get notified of important updates regarding the #humansconf event.

 Email-addresses submitted in this way, will be processed by the third-party service [Mailerlite][mailerlite].
 Details on how Mailerlite processes personal data, can be found in [Mailerlite's privacy policy][mailerlite-gdpr].

-### Google Forms

-If you register for the conference #humansconf, the data that you provide during registration will be processed via the service [Google Forms](https://www.google.de/intl/de/forms/about/).
-See the [privacy policy of Google](https://policies.google.com/privacy) for details on how Google processes personal identifiable information.

-Furthermore, when registering for #humansconf, personal identifiable data that you shared with us during the registration, will be sent to and processed by the venue of the conference, which is [SeminarZentrum Rückersbach](https://www.natuerlich-tagen.de).
-See the [privacy policy of SeminarZentrum Rückersbach](https://www.natuerlich-tagen.de/datenschutz/) on how they process your date.

 [mailerlite]: https://www.mailerlite.com/